Eaton and Alsop: Eaton

 Eaton and Alsop was originally separate townships and manors in times past, with the first ever Derbyshire map by Christopher Saxton in 1579 indicating both as discrete settlements, but these were later merged as a township within the ancient parish of Ashbourne, latterly becoming a standalone parish before 1883, with many others being created in 1866 and councils being formed in 1894.

 It is thought the field between the only remaining two farms at Eaton may have been occupied in medieval times, with more recent aerial photography lending weight to this with evidence of possible crofts.
 Eaton was regularly appearing in the records known as King's Remembrancer, which was an account and other records relating to lay and clerical taxation in England and Wales, until the 17th century.

 Railway and station

 The Ashbourne line formerly ran through the parish from Ashbourne to Buxton.
 It was built in 1899 and after network cuts, closed in 1963/4.
 There was a railway station by the A515 and Oxclose Lane road junction, it is now a car park for the Tissington Trail, which reuses the trackbed.

 Industry

 As well as the regularised agricultural roles because of its rural location, primarily for pasture farming, the area has also supported limestone mining and lime burning for many centuries which have provided stone for building and road making, with several pits and kilns previously recorded in the vicinity.

 Governance and demography

 Population

-There are 155 residents recorded within Eaton and Alsop (and Newton Grange) for the 2011 census, increasing from 145 in 2001.
+There are 80 residents recorded within Eaton and Alsop for the 2021 census.
+Previously, there were 155 residents recorded within Eaton and Alsop (with Newton Grange) for the 2011 census, increasing from 145 in 2001.